-How this CA went from failed attempts in engineering to becoming the Finance Head at LinkedIn India
+How this CA went from failed attempts in engineering to Finance Head at LinkedIn India

 - Hi, I am Amitesh Sinha, a Chartered Accountant from India.